Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 ## III: Consideration of Economic Structures for a Global Government

-III.1: What is the economic philosophy of the world government?
+III.1: What is the economic philosophy of the Global Nation?
 How much intervention/interference does it have over the economy?

 - III.1.a: Is it a free market, planned economy, or something in between?
   - III.1.a.a: Hayek & Friedman.